-All high school students in Northern California and Western Nevada (the Region; Regional) are invited and encouraged to submit their original STEM research for consideration in the form of a research paper.
-All entries will be evaluated, and up to ten (10) students will be selected to give oral presentations of their research; and up to an additional 30 students will be invited to present their work in a competitive poster session, at the regional symposium on March 18th, 2022.
-Of the ten oral presenters, the top two (2) presenters will be invited to present their work at the JSHS National Symposium.
-Third, fourth and fifth places will be invited to present their research at a poster session at the JSHS National Symposium in Albuquerque, NM.
+All high school students in Northern California (the Region; Regional) are invited and encouraged to submit their original STEM research for consideration in the form of a research paper.
+All entries will be evaluated, and selected students will be invited to present their work in a competitive poster session at the regional symposium on March 10, 2023.
+Of the regional poster presenters, ten regional finalists will be selected to give an oral presentation in the afternoon session that same day.
+The top two (2) oral presenters will be invited to represent the Region as an oral presenter at the JSHS National Symposium.
+Regional third, fourth and fifth places will be invited to represent the Region at a poster session at the JSHS National Symposium in Virginia Beach, VA from April 12-15, 2023.

 Three tuition scholarships will be awarded at the regional competition.
-Students judged to have given the first, second, and third best oral presentations at the regional competition on March 18th, 2022, will receive undergraduate tuition scholarships from the JSHS, equal to:
+Students judged to have given the first, second, and third best oral presentations at the regional competition on March 10, 2023, will receive undergraduate tuition scholarships from the JSHS, equal to:

-- Regional First Place \$2000
+- Regional First Place \$2,000

-- Regional Second Place \$1500
+- Regional Second Place \$1,500

-- Regional Third Place \$1000
+- Regional Third Place \$1,000